Dosage Form: tablet

 Glyburide appears to lower the blood glucose acutely by stimulating the release of insulin from the pancreas, an effect dependent upon functioning beta cells in the pancreatic islets.
 The mechanism by which glyburide lowers blood glucose during long-term administration has not been clearly established.
 With chronic administration in Type II diabetic patients, the blood glucose lowering effect persists despite a gradual decline in the insulin secretory response to the drug.
 Extrapancreatic effects may be involved in the mechanism of action of oral sulfonylurea hypoglycemic drugs.
 The combination of glyburide and metformin may have a synergistic effect, since both agents act to improve glucose tolerance by different but complementary mechanisms.

-In single-dose studies in fasting normal subjects who were administered Glyburide Tablets (nonmicronized) in doses ranging from 1.25 mg to 5 mg, the degree and duration of blood glucose lowering is proportional to the dose administered and to the area under the drug level concentration-time curve.
+Single dose studies with Glyburide Tablets in normal subjects demonstrate significant absorption of glyburide within one hour, peak drug levels at about four hours, and low but detectable levels at twenty-four hours.
+Mean serum levels of glyburide, as reflected by areas under the serum concentration-time curve, increase in proportion to corresponding increases in dose.
+Multiple dose studies with Glyburide Tablets in diabetic patients demonstrate drug level concentration-time curves similar to single dose studies, indicating no buildup of drug in tissue depots.
+The decrease of glyburide in the serum of normal healthy individuals is biphasic; the terminal half-life is about 10 hours.
+In single dose studies in fasting normal subjects, the degree and duration of blood glucose lowering is proportional to the dose administered and to the area under the drug level concentration-time curve.
 The blood glucose lowering effect persists for 24 hours following single morning doses in nonfasting diabetic patients.
 Under conditions of repeated administration in diabetic patients, however, there is no reliable correlation between blood drug levels and fasting blood glucose levels.
-A one-year study of diabetic patients treated with glyburide showed no reliable correlation between administered dose and serum drug level.
+A one year study of diabetic patients treated with Glyburide Tablets showed no reliable correlation between administered dose and serum drug level.

 The major metabolite of glyburide is the 4-trans-hydroxy derivative.
 A second metabolite, the 3-cis-hydroxy derivative, also occurs.
 These metabolites probably contribute no significant hypoglycemic action in humans since they are only weakly active (1/400th and 1/40th as active, respectively, as glyburide) in rabbits.